-This is a very basic eye cream whose formula differs in no significant way from lots of facial moisturizers—further proof that eye creams are unnecessary (see More Info to find out why you don't need to bother with eye creams).
+This is a very basic eye cream whose formula differs in no significant way from lots of facial moisturizers—further proof that eye creams are unnecessary (see More Info to find out why).
 What's particularly disappointing is that this eye cream contains fragrance.
 Skin anywhere on the face does better without added fragrance, but putting fragrance so close to the eye area itself is especially not good.

 In terms of anti-aging, this cannot go beyond what a lot of moisturizers do to reduce wrinkles.
 Dark circles will be minimized with this eye cream, but that's primarily because it contains brightening cosmetic pigments—not because your dark circles are being treated with specialized ingredients.
 A concealer will go a lot further to make dark circles vanish!

 The only anti-aging ingredients of note are a tiny amount of vitamin C (ascorbyl glucoside) and the cell-communicating ingredient adenosine.
 Though good for skin, they are not the be all and end all of skin-care ingredients.
 This formula would be far better with a rich blend of anti-aging and skin-repairing ingredients.

 - Moisturizes dry skin around the eyes or elsewhere.

 - Brightens the eye area due to the makeup ingredients it contains.

 - Contains fragrance, which isn't good to use so close to the eye itself.